Complete Guide to Garage Floor Coatings (2026)

 • Not as chemical or stain resistant

-Best For: Temporary cosmetic improvement, rental properties, very low budgets
+Best For: Temporary cosmetic improvement, rental properties, low traffic areas such as patios or sidewalks, very low budgets

 ⚠️ Warning: "1-part epoxy paint" sold at big-box stores is NOT true epoxy.
 It's paint with epoxy additives.
 True epoxy is always 2-part (resin + hardener).